jaja123456789/rockchip-ffmpeg/README.md

 ### Additional information

-There are a few steps in the tutorial, such as the `make install` steps, for which I think, that you don't need them, but for me it worked.
+There are a few steps in the tutorial, such as the `make install` steps, for which I think, that you don't need them, but for me it worked only with them.
 Maybe there are some misconfigurations in the system.

 Report me, if there are unneeded steps, errors or if you need more information to get it run.

-I will celebrate it, when the [https://trac.ffmpeg.org/wiki/HWAccelIntro](rockchip MPP API) is fully implemented (that means the encoder) in the original ffmpeg project.
+I will celebrate it, when the [rockchip MPP API](https://trac.ffmpeg.org/wiki/HWAccelIntro) is fully implemented (that means the encoder) in the original ffmpeg project.

 # Original ffmpeg README